How Retainers Keep Your Smile in Shape After Braces

 Q: Can adults benefit from retainers, too?

-A: Absolutely.
-Whether you just finished adult orthodontic treatment or had braces years ago and want to preserve your results, using retainers is essential.
+A: Without a doubt.
+Whether you just wrapped up adult orthodontic treatment or you had braces years ago and want to protect what you have, retainers are just as important at any age.

 Q: What happens if my retainer breaks or gets lost?

-A: Contact Master Orthodontics right away.
-We’ll help you get a replacement quickly to avoid tooth movement.
+A: Reach out to Master Orthodontics right away.
+We will get you a replacement as quickly as possible to prevent any unwanted tooth movement in the meantime.

 Q: Do I still need to see the orthodontist after getting my retainer?

 A: Yes!
-Occasional visits let us make sure your retainer fits properly and your teeth remain aligned like they’re supposed to be.
+Periodic visits let us confirm that your retainer still fits well and that your teeth have stayed right where they should be.

 What If You Stop Wearing Your Retainer?

-Even if you’ve been wearing your retainer for months or years, teeth can still move.
-Life gets busy, and skipping a few nights may seem harmless, but it adds up.
-If your retainer feels tight or doesn’t fit, we may need to make adjustments or create a new one.
+Even after months or years of consistent wear, teeth can still shift if you stop.
+Life gets full, and skipping a few nights here and there can seem like no big deal.
+Over time, though, it adds up.
+If your retainer starts feeling tight or no longer fits correctly, we may need to adjust it or fit you for a new one sooner rather than later.

 Helping You Master Retainers